msobanjo/courseware/topics/terraform/modules/tf_configuration_language/README.md

 In it's simplest form the root module would contain a single file of `.tf` or `.tf.json` extension.
 Configuration can expand by adding new configuration files within the root module, or by organising resources through child modules.

+### Order of configuration

+The order of blocks is not significant as the language is declarative.
+There is only one exception to this rule which is the `provisioner` block.

+Resources will be automatically processed in the correct order based on what are the relationships between the resources.
+Hence, it's up to the implementer to decide on how to structure the files and how many to have.